New Regulations come in to law on 25th May 2018, on how we manage your personal information.

 This new Service is a booked appointments service ONLY, and is not available to drop in's.

-From March 2018, St Catherine's Surgery working alongside the other St Paul's Surgeries will be providing a direct access Physiotherapy Services.
+St Catherine's Surgery working alongside the other St Paul's Surgeries will be providing a direct access Physiotherapy Services.

 Patient's needing urgent treatment will be triaged following an agreed pathway will be booked into an appointment with one of our new Advanced Physiotherapy Practitioners Hannah Morley and Kathryn Ker.